2024 Solar Incentives Guide for Trenton, OH - Tax Credits & Rebates

 Federal Solar Incentives

 The ITC can be credited towards the value of solar panels installed on your primary or secondary residence in the United States.
 The solar panels have to have been installed on a property you own after January 1, 2006, for you to be eligible for the credit.
-The ITC originally paid out 30% of all system installation costs (panels, accessories, equipment and labor), although the amount has fluctuated slightly over the last few years between 26-30%.
+The ITC originally paid out 30% of all system installation costs (panels, accessories, equipment and labor), although the covered amount has fluctuated over time between 26-30%.
 The installation date of your solar system will determine what percentage you are eligible for.
 There is no cap on the amount you can claim.

 More information about the new Inflation Reduction Act can be found here.
-Your local Trenton solar panel installer can answer any questions you have and explain how the new Clean Energy Credit applies to you.
+To better understand how the new Clean Energy Credit applies to you, get in touch with your local Trenton solar installers.

 State & Local Solar Incentives